nytimes/pourover/index.md

 Again, `addFilters` takes either a single filter or an array of filters.

 **NOTE: `addFilters` will clone the filter before adding it.
-Thus, you must refer to the new filter located at `collection.filters.eye` when using the filter in subsequent references.**
+Thus, you must refer to the new filter located at `collection.filters.eyes` when using the filter in subsequent references.**

 Now, let's use this filter to do some queries.
 Earlier, I mentioned that there are stateful and non-stateful ways to query filters.
 The former is useful if you have a UI that is tied to a filter, say a color selector.
-Then it's nice to be able to save the current query on the filter and any subsequent renders will get the right information.
-However, you might want to query a filter non-statefully  to, say, get the number of items satisfying a query.
+In that case, it's nice to be able to save the current query on the filter.
+Any subsequent renders will get the right information.
+However, you might want to query a filter non-statefully, say, to get the number of items satisfying a query.

 Statefully: